bertomartin/Halbert/README.markdown

 ## TL;DR

   1.  `git clone` the repo
-  1.  `bundle install`
+  1.  `cd Halbert`
+    1. This will create a pristine rvm gemset called "Halbert"
+    1. This will be your root for Halbert operations
+  1. Start Halbert in one of two formats
-  1.  `rake **halroku**`:  gets a basic Halbert running on heroku
+    1.  `rake halroku`:  gets a basic Halbert running on heroku
-  1.  `rake **halbert**`:  gets a basic Halbert running at `localhost:4567`
+    1.  `rake halbert`:  gets a basic Halbert running at `localhost:4567`
-  1. Get a basic web site that you can start working with
   1. Hack the given sensible files, maybe use the Vim shortcuts to help editing be more streamlined (`vim_options.vim`)
+    1. Re-compile and re-deploy to Heroku with `rake halroku`
+    1. Explore locally with your Sinatra-based Halbert instance running on localhost

 ## Purpose

 Programming should be easy to explore with minimal muss and fuss.
+How many times have we seen an excited would-be Rails programmer get bogged down in the minutiae of /usr/bin/rails versus and rvm-based rails versus some installer pack rails?
+It's too busy to get from "I'm curious and I suck" to "I feel great, this tool must be great!"

 To this end, I have crated Halbert: a small little "shell" that allows you to get going with little effort.
-It includes the stack that I'm currently using at work running on a small, light server, Sinatra.
+It includes the stack that I'm currently using at work running on a small, light server.

 The stack: